josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_who_wants_these_creeps_in_charge.md

 ---

-## 🛠 VIII.
-Structural Countermeasures
+## 🛠 Structural Countermeasures

 Preventing custodial capture requires:

-- Rotation limits on critical integration roles.
+- rotation limits on critical integration roles,
-- Transparent documentation of cross-silo decision chains.
+- transparent documentation of cross-silo decision chains,
-- Independent escalation routes that bypass embedded nodes.
+- independent escalation routes that bypass embedded nodes,
-- Shared liability triggers that prevent isolation of consequence.
+- shared liability triggers that prevent isolation of consequence,
-- Incentive realignment so removal does not equal collapse.
+- incentive realignment so removal does not equal collapse.

 Without structural redesign, indispensability will continue to outcompete accountability.